Alcoholism Treatment Aftercare

 Keep in mind that there might be more than one warning sign in relapse; often, people experience multiple warnings that build on top of each other until they are no longer able to resist the urge to drink.

-Relapse warning signs can include:2,5
+Common relapse warning signs can include:2,5

 - Exposure to stressful events, people, or situations.